lsst-sqre/squareone/docs/dev/rsd-architecture.rst

 A middle gray might have an item name of ``500``, and white would have an item name of ``000``.

 In addition to the basic CTI path, some tokens can have additional path components.
-This comes up in the context of :ref:`component-design-tokens` where an item might have variant values corresponding to a theme, a sub-item, or a state (disabled, active, base).
+This comes up in the context of :ref:`rsd-component-design-tokens` where an item might have variant values corresponding to a theme, a sub-item, or a state (disabled, active, base).

 .. seealso::

    Read about `Properties in the Style Dictionary documentation <https://amzn.github.io/style-dictionary/#/properties>`__ for more information and background.

-.. _global-design-tokens:
+.. _rsd-global-design-tokens:

 Global design tokens
 ====================